Sure Dividend

 On the other hand, as an oil and gas producer, Tamarack Valley Energy is highly sensitive to the cycles of the prices of oil and gas.
 This is clearly reflected in the performance record of the company, which has posted material losses in 6 of the last 10 years.

-Thanks to the rally of the prices of oil and gas to 13-year highs last year, Tamarack Valley Energy posted earnings per share of $0.55 in 2022.
-However, the prices of oil and gas have slumped more than 50% off their highs in 2022.
+Thanks to the rally of the prices of oil and gas to 13-year highs in 2022, Tamarack Valley Energy posted earnings per share of $0.55 in 2022.
+However, the price of oil has slumped nearly 50% off its highs in 2022 while the price of natural gas has collapsed.
 As a result, the company is likely to post much lower earnings per share this year.

-Given the highly cyclical nature of the oil and gas industry and the high comparison base formed by the abnormally high earnings per share last year, we expect the earnings per share of Tamarack Valley Energy to decline by about 20.0% per year on average over the next five years, from $0.55 in 2022 to $0.18 in 2027.
+Given the promising growth plan of Tamarack Valley Energy but also the highly cyclical nature of the oil and gas industry, we expect the earnings per share of Tamarack Valley Energy to grow by about 2.0% per year on average over the next five years, from an estimate of $0.16 in 2024 to $0.18 in 2029.

 Dividend & Valuation Analysis

-Tamarack Valley Energy is currently offering an above average dividend yield of 3.5%, which is more than double the 1.6% yield of the S&P 500.
-The stock is thus an interesting candidate for income-oriented investors but the latter should be aware that the dividend is far from safe due to the dramatic cycles of the prices of oil and gas.
+Tamarack Valley Energy is currently offering an above average dividend yield of 3.6%, which is three times as much as the 1.2% yield of the S&P 500.
+The stock is an interesting candidate for income investors but the latter should be aware that the dividend is far from safe due to the dramatic cycles of the prices of oil and gas.

-Tamarack Valley Energy has a payout ratio of only 16%, but its earnings are likely to decrease significantly in the upcoming years.
-As a result, the payout ratio will decrease.
-In addition, the company has a somewhat weak balance sheet, with net debt of $1.6 billion.
-As this amount is 107% of the market capitalization of the stock, it is high and renders the company somewhat vulnerable to the cycles of its business.
+Tamarack Valley Energy has a reasonable payout ratio of 46%.
+In addition, the company has a decent balance sheet, with net debt of $1.2 billion.
+As this amount is 75% of the market capitalization of the stock, it is manageable, though it is likely to burden the company whenever the next downturn of the energy sector shows up.

 Final Thoughts

-Tamarack Valley Energy is thriving right now thanks to the above average prices of oil and gas.
-The stock is offering an above average dividend yield of 3.5%, with a payout ratio of only 16%.
+Tamarack Valley Energy has been thriving since early 2022 thanks to an ideal environment of above average oil prices.
+The stock is offering an above average dividend yield of 3.6%, with a decent payout ratio of 46%.
 As a result, it is likely to entice some income-oriented investors.

-However, the company has proved highly vulnerable to the cycles of the prices of oil and gas.
-As these prices seem to have entered a downcycle, the stock is highly risky right now.
+However, the company has proved highly vulnerable to the cycles of the price of oil.
+As this price seems to have passed its peak for good, the stock is highly risky right now.
 Therefore, investors should wait for a much more attractive entry point.

 Moreover, Tamarack Valley Energy is characterized by low trading volume.
 This means that it is hard to establish or sell a large position in this stock.